Why Gummies Cost More Than Capsules

-If you’ve ever priced out a gummy vitamin project next to a capsule, the gummy almost always comes back higher per serving.
-Most explanations stop at the obvious (gummy bases, flavors, extra packaging), but that’s not where the real cost story is decided.
-From a supplement manufacturing perspective, the difference comes down to one key idea: capsules are a highly efficient payload delivery system, while gummies are a confection system that also has to deliver a payload.
+You've priced a gummy vitamin project next to a capsule?
+The gummy almost always comes back higher per serving.
+Most explanations stop at the obvious — gummy bases, flavors, extra packaging — but that's not where the real cost story is decided.
+From a supplement manufacturing perspective, the difference boils down to one key idea: capsules are a highly efficient payload delivery system, while gummies are a confection system that also has to deliver a payload.

-That shift changes everything-how much of your finished product is “active” versus “delivery matrix,” how much you lose in production, how long the batch sits in process, what packaging it requires to remain stable, and how much quality oversight it needs to ship with confidence.
+That shift changes everything.
+It affects how much of your finished product is active versus delivery matrix, how much you lose in production, how long the batch sits in process, what packaging it requires to remain stable, and how much quality oversight it needs to ship with confidence.

 Capsules are simple in a way that directly impacts cost.
 You blend, encapsulate, and package.
-The capsule shell is lightweight, and the fill is largely your formula.
-Gummies are different: each piece is usually measured in grams, not milligrams, which means a large part of every serving is the gummy structure itself-sweeteners, gelling agents, acids, flavors, colors, and coatings.
+The capsule shell is lightweight; the fill is largely your formula.
+Gummies are different — each piece is measured in grams, not milligrams, meaning a large part of every serving is the gummy structure itself: sweeteners, gelling agents, acids, flavors, colors, and coatings.

-Even when the active ingredients aren’t particularly expensive, the gummy base still has to be manufactured and controlled.
-You’re paying to cook it, deposit it, cure/condition it, and pack it.
-In other words, the delivery system is a major line item, not an afterthought.
+Even when the active ingredients aren't particularly expensive, the gummy base still has to be manufactured and controlled.
+You're paying to cook it, deposit it, cure and condition it, and pack it.
+In short, the delivery system is a major line item, not an afterthought.

 Overages: the cost you don't see on the label

-One of the biggest cost multipliers in gummies is overage-adding extra ingredient to account for expected losses during manufacturing and across shelf life.
-This is a manufacturing reality, not a branding preference.
+One of the biggest cost multipliers in gummies is overage — adding extra ingredient to account for expected losses during manufacturing and across shelf life.
+That's a manufacturing reality, not a branding preference.

 Gummies typically encounter more stressors than capsules, which can increase the need for overage: